If you don't have anchovies available, add a teaspoon of Worcestershire sauce to the dressing.

 The steps up until this point can be made ahead.

-3 Add anchovies and eggs to the oil garlic mixture.
+3 Make the dressing: Add anchovies and eggs to the oil garlic mixture.
 Whisk until creamy.
 Add salt and pepper and 1/4 cup of lemon juice.
 Whisk in half of the Parmesan cheese.
 Taste, add more lemon juice to taste.
 The lemon should give an edge to the dressing, but not overwhelm it.

 5 Coarsely chop the toasted bread and add (with the crumbs from the chopping) to the salad.
 Toss.
 Serve immediately.